calculix/cae/README.md

 - Refactored logging system.
 Now it is a new dedicated module.
 - Simplified code to omit redundant arguments passing between modules.
 - Using external python packages *ccx2paraview* and *unv2ccx* as required dependacies.
-- Added buttons to select paths in Settings dialog
+- Added buttons to select paths in Settings dialog.

 <br/><br/>